DarriEy/CONFLUENCE/README.md

 ## 🌊 Overview

-CONFLUENCE is a comprehensive computational environmental modeling platform that streamlines the entire hydrological modeling workflow—from domain conceptualization to model evaluation.
+CONFLUENCE is a computational environmental modeling platform that streamlines the entire hydrological modeling workflow—from domain conceptualization to model evaluation.
 It provides an integrated framework for multi-model comparison, parameter optimization, and automated workflow management across various spatial scales.

 ## Quick Start